Heera773/Operationalizing_ML/README.md

 ## Step 6: Consume Model Endpoints

-The restAPI URI and the primary key can be obtained from the deployed model as shown in the image below.
+The restAPI URI and the primary key can be obtained from the deployed model that is completed.
+The image below shows as follows:

 ![alt text](https://github.com/Heera773/Operationalizing_ML/blob/main/model-get-restAPI.PNG)